FREQUENTLY ASKED QUESTIONS

 With an estimated 27,000 public and private campgrounds in the United States and Canada, there is no shortage of great places to explore in your RV.
 Not surprisingly, many campgrounds are located near some of the most spectacular scenery in North America.
 On the other hand, you can often find a campground within a short drive from home making weekend get-a-ways fun and easy.

 GVWR stands for Gross Vehicle Weight Rating and is the maximum permissible weight of the vehicle or trailer when fully loaded for travel and includes the vehicle empty weight, all fluids, cargo, added equipment and occupants.
-For safety and handling it is important not to exceed your trailer or motorhome’s GVWR.
-You can find the GVWR of your tow vehicle, trailer, or motorhome on a sticker located on the inside of your driver’s door, near the exterior roadside front of the trailer, or on the entry door.
+Check Fed Tag on the front of the driver side sidewall for listed GVWR.

 There are three tanks commonly talked about: Fresh water, Grey and Black.

 The grey water tank holds the dirty water that comes from your shower and kitchen sink.
-While most RVs do have this, some of the older/vintage models might now.
+While most RVs do have this, some of the older/vintage models might not.

 The black water tank holds all the wastewater from your toilets.
 If your RV does not have a grey tank, then all the used and dirty water goes here.

 Sales tax, delivery, etc.: Depends on where you are purchasing from.